-We think the secret to high-quality stapled brochure and booklet printing and binding service is using the best machinery for the job!
+We think the secret to our high-quality stapled brochure and booklet printing and binding service is using the best machinery for the job!
 That’s why we print and make all of our booklets in our state-of-the-art facility.

 The booklets’ inside pages are printed out on our high-speed ink jet printers (Truepress Jet 520HDs), and the book covers are printed on our iGen press or Heidelberg.
 These are then stitched together by our Horizon StitchLiners for binding.